The Constitution of the Student Polity

 - They shall appoint, subject to the majority approval of the Delegate Council, the Polity Attorney.

-- They shall represent the Student Polity whenever they determine that the Polity can be better represented by one individual than by the Delegate Council as a whole.
+- They shall represent the Student Polity whenever they determine that the Polity can be better represented by one (1) individual than by the Delegate Council as a whole.

-2. The Secretary
+B. The Secretary

 - The Secretary shall be responsible for recording votes, taking attendance, and organizing the agenda.

-- They shall serve as an acting President in the event that the President is temporarily incapacitated, or, in the event that the office of President becomes vacant, shall serve as Acting President until an Ad Hoc Election for President is held.
+- They shall serve as an Acting President in the event that the President is temporarily incapacitated, or, in the event that the office of President becomes vacant, shall serve as Acting President until an Ad Hoc Election for President is held.

 - The Secretary must maintain a list of all chartered clubs, which denotes whether any club currently does or does not have an archon.